 During the most recently completed financial year, we did not issue any shares that are not listed or quoted on a marketplace.
-Under our Commercial Paper Program, we are authorized to offer investors up to \$500.0 million or the equivalent U.S. dollars.
-On December 11, 2017, we completed a private placement offering of \$300.0 million aggregate principal amount of senior unsecured debentures to accredited investors in Canada.
-For additional information, please refer to the "Material Contracts - Debentures and Commercial Paper Program" section on pages 36 and 37 of this AIF, the "Commercial Paper, Debentures, Credit and Liquidity Facilities" section of our 2017 Annual MD&A on pages 41 to 44 and Note 12 of the 2017 Annual Financial Statements, which are incorporated by reference into this AIF.
+Under our commercial paper program, we are authorized to offer investors up to \$500.0 million or the equivalent U.S. dollars.
+On June 5, 2018, we completed a private placement offering of \$200.0 million aggregate principal amount of senior unsecured debentures to accredited investors in Canada.
+For additional information, please refer to the "Material Contracts - Debentures and Credit Agreement" section on pages 26 to 27 of this AIF, the "Commercial Paper, Debentures, Credit and Liquidity Facilities" section on pages 38 to 42 of our 2018 Annual MD&A and in Note 12 of the 2018 Annual Financial Statements, which are incorporated by reference into this AIF.